Skip to Main Content

 • Proof of minimum level of English competency matching relevant course entry guidelines.

-You can meet students from ECC prior to arrival by joining our ECC Facebook or ECC Instagram.
-Visit our You Tube Channel to see what students and staff have to say about ECC.
+You can find out what’s happening at ECC and the student life from our ECC Facebook, ECC Instagram, or Website.
+Visit our YouTube Channel to see what students and staff have to say about ECC.

 ECC recommends that appropriate arrangements must be made with respect to your accommodation, ensuring sufficient support for your personal welfare during your stay in Australia or until you reach the age of 18 years.
 ECC offers support and counselling to all students through its Student Counsellor and will liaise with parents regarding the welfare of younger students.